AliceO2Group/InfoLogger/doc/README.md

    * or from a remote YUM repo: `yum install -y o2-InfoLogger-standalone`

 * Install a MySQL database.
-Here we use mariadb, as it's the standard one available in base CC7 install, but other MySQL versions would work just as fine:
+Here we use mariadb, as it's the standard one available in base CC7 install, but other MySQL versions would work just as fine (just make sure to replace mariadb by mysql in the infoLoggerServer.service file, the default one being located in /usr/lib/systemd/system/)

   * Setup package:
      `yum install -y mariadb-server`
   * Configure service (start now and at boot time):